 Cope with Multiple Births

-Edited by Robbi, Eng, Lynn, Anonymous and 1 other
+Edited by Robbi, Eng, Lynn, Shelley

 Finding out that you are pregnant with multiples can be quite a shock; however, it does get more interesting once your little bundles of joy arrive.
 Parenting multiples can be a difficult journey, especially during the first year.
 Keeping all your babies happy all the time is a huge task.
 You are going to have to be patient with your babies and yourself.
 Whether you just had twins or triplets, or you're getting ready to give birth, these steps will help you cope with those first few weeks and months after giving birth.

 - 2Take all the help you can get.Any help will be useful, whether it comes from family, friends or hired professionals.
 Getting a few hours out of the house or help with the chores can make your life a lot easier, so don't pass it up.
 Find someone you can trust.
 Enlist the help of your spouse or significant other, and don't turn away your parents, siblings or friends because you think you can do it all.
 You'll likely need their help during the first few months.Advertisement

 - 3Make time for yourself.

 - 4Shop online.Online shopping and delivery is definitely worth taking advantage of during the first few months, especially if you don't have help going out with your multiples in tow.
 Trying to bundle up multiple babies for a trip to the store can be time consuming and frustrating.
 While the babies are small, consider shopping for groceries and other items online.
 Everything will be delivered right to your door, and you don't have to worry about dealing with all the fussing and crying while doing your shopping.

 - 5Join a support group, club or organization for parents of multiples.